setayesh-ghamat/JobFinder/README.md

                                              Job Finder

-                         Your one-stop platform for finding jobs and hiring talent!
+                         Your one-stop platform for finding jobs and hiring talents!

 _About_